Master of Divinity

 In a complex and rapidly changing world, you’ll want an M.Div. degree tailored to your unique path.

 As it always has, MTSO’s Master of Divinity program provides excellent preparation for parish ministry.
 Now, though, it offers unprecedented opportunities to discern the shape of your vocation and design your own custom curriculum.
 You’ll have the flexibility to pursue such goals as ordination, community ministry and doctoral studies.
 Whichever path you choose, you’ll develop the skills to understand, appreciate and interpret our Christian heritage so it becomes a compelling vision for the present and future.

 MTSO offers courses both in person and online.
 While some courses are available exclusively online or exclusively in person, the vast majority are available in both modes, employing HyFlex education.

 Talk with an admissions counselor about MTSO and the M.Div. degree.
 Email or call 800-333-6876.

-Within the M.Div. program, we offer seven optional specializations around focal areas of modern ministry.
+Within the M.Div. program, we offer eight optional specializations around focal areas of modern ministry.
 Each specialization requires 12 semester hours of selected classes within the 86 hours required for the M.Div. degree.